rainleander/MSU-AI-microbootcamp/README.md

 - One prominent application for neural networks is natural language processing.

 1.3.6: Natural Language Processing (NLP) and Transformers
+- **Binary Data Representation:** Computers store and understand data in zeros and ones, termed binary code.
+This method represents various types of content, including text, sound, images, and video.
+To humans, binary code is typically indecipherable.

+- **Human-Machine Communication:** Humans and machines have distinct ways of understanding data, necessitating the creation of methods for both to communicate effectively using a mutual "language."

+- **Role of AI and ML:** AI technologies, combined with machine learning algorithms, allow computers to interpret and respond to written and spoken language in a human-like manner.

+- **Natural Language Processing (NLP):**
+  - Combines human linguistics rules with machine learning, particularly deep learning models.
+  - Aims to not only translate but comprehend the essence behind words, recognizing intention, sentiment, ambiguities, emotions, and parts of speech.
+  - Can convert spoken language into textual data.

+- **Large Language Models:**
+  - NVIDIA defines them as deep learning algorithms capable of recognizing, summarizing, translating, predicting, and generating text.
+They leverage insights from extensive datasets.

+- **Transformer Models:**
+  - Have been touched upon but will be elaborated on later in the course.
+  - Defined as a neural network that discerns context and meaning by tracking relations in sequential data (e.g., words in a sentence).
+  - Involves inputting text/spoken words into the algorithm, which then undertakes tokenization (breaking down into individual words/phrases).
+The algorithm subsequently classifies, labels, and uses statistical training to interpret the probable meaning of the data.

+- **Growing Popularity of NLP:**
+  - The rise in the usage of pre-trained models contributes to their growing popularity, as they minimize computational expenses and facilitate the implementation of advanced models.
+  - Common applications include differentiating between spam and genuine emails, language translation, social media sentiment analysis, and powering chatbots/virtual agents.

 1.3.7: Emerging Technologies
 1.3.8: Recap and Knowledge Check
 1.3.9: References